Arabs put (slim) hopes in new Iranian president

 Khalil al-Anani, a senior fellow at Washington's Middle East Institute currently in Cairo, said Rohani's ability to induce the Iranian leadership to take the heat out of its standoff with the Sunni Arab powers was unclear, but of vital importance.

-"Mending Iran's relations with Arabs would require Rohani to secure strong support from other influential power centres in Iran ... which is unlikely in the short term," he said.
+"Mending Iran's relations with Arabs would require Rohani to secure strong support from other influential power centers in Iran ... which is unlikely in the short term," he said.

 "The question of whether Rohani can be another Khatami is important and crucial for both Iran and the Arabs."